hk-23/bike_service_app/README.md

 The Customers cannot view the Admin Page.
 Its Viewed only by the Admin and Staff account users.

 # Login Details
-The application has some default data sets to play withing the webpages and the credentials for accessing the accounts are as follows:
+The application has some default data sets to play within the webpages and the credentials for accessing the accounts are as follows:
 - Admin Account
     - Email : admin@hudsonsparklers.in
     - Password : Admin@pass123